The Honourable John Horgan

 Victoria, BC V8W 9E1

-Re: Moratorium on logging in Upper Clearwater near Wells Gray Provincial Park
+Re: Moratorium on logging to protect endangered Wells Gray caribou herd

 1 The Upper Clearwater Referral Group is a citizen committee established on 22 November 2000 by the B.C.
 Ministry of Forests (MoF) to ensure adherence to a formal, government-sponsored Local Use agreement called the Guiding Principles for the Management of Land and Resources in the Upper Clearwater Valley.
 The Guiding Principles agreement was signed into effect by MoF on 19 May 1999, but later quietly dropped by the B.C.
 Liberal government during transition to the Forest and Range Practices Act.

 Hon.
-Catherine McKenna, Federal Minister of Environment & Climate Change
+George Heyman, Minister of Environment & Climate Change Strategy

 Hon.
 Doug Donaldson, Minister of Forests, Lands, Natural Resource Operations & Rural Development